Shashikant32/JAVA_PROJECT/README.md

 # 1.GST_Calculator
  Allows users to choose from predefined GST rates (e.g., 18%, 20%, 25%, 28%,etc.) or input custom rates as per the specific requirements.
+# 2.Days in a month PCTR
+- line contains the number of month from 1 to 12
+- line contains the year
+- Ex- 2
+      2016
+  print the number of days in the particular month in the particular year